RandomVapeUser/Custom-AutoSecure/README.md

 ## Patches Made

-- [X] Removed that bun watermark
-- [X] Replaced "Verify" with "✅ Link your account"
 - [ ] Improve code semantic
 - [ ] Fix sometimes not securing accounts due to LastCookie not being found